Not sure if Qdoba is right for you?

 Potential Mitigations

-• When speaking with current franchisees, specifically ask about their direct interactions with and the effectiveness of the current management team.
+- When speaking with current franchisees, it is useful to ask about their direct experiences with the management team's leadership and support.

 Private Equity Ownership